dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 to monitor you application.

 Containers are very lightweight.
-You could run hundreds, even thousands of containers on a single host, thats how lightweight they are.
+You could run hundreds, even thousands of containers on a single host, that's how lightweight they are.

 At the last DockerCon that took place in couple of months ago in USA, San Francisco they demod how they managed to run run 250 containers on a Raspberry Pi 2.